Disentangled Representation Learning via Flow Matching: Our Method

-With this conditioning in place, we learn a factor-conditioned vector field $\mathbf v_\theta(\mathbf z,S_\gamma(I),t)$ that specifies how a latent state should move at time $t$.
-Although flow matching is highly effective for generative modeling, its objective constrains only the \emph{total} velocity to match the target direction and provides no explicit signal for disentangling factor-wise contributions.
-Consequently, multiple factors can redundantly account for overlapping portions of the transport.
-To obtain a more interpretable and controllable representation, we factorize the predicted velocity into $N$ factor-aligned components and regularize them to be non-overlapping, so that distinct semantic variations are routed to different factor channels.
-During training, we jointly optimize network parameters $\theta$ and $\gamma$, thereby learning disentangled factor-aligned representations.
-Figure \ref{Fig2} illustrates the overall framework of our method.
+We then learn a factor-conditioned vector field $\mathbf v_\theta(\mathbf z,S_\gamma(I),t)$ that governs the latent dynamics.
+Since the flow-matching objective constrains only the total velocity, it does not enforce factor-wise disentanglement and may lead to redundant explanations.
+To address this, we decompose the velocity into $N$ factor-aligned components and regularize them to be non-overlapping, encouraging distinct semantic factors to be captured by different channels.
+During training, we jointly optimize $\theta$ and $\gamma$ to learn disentangled and controllable representations.
+Figure~\ref{Fig2} illustrates the overall framework.